junxit/us-congress-bills-110/metadata.md

 - 2008-05-01 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H2982)
 - 2008-05-01 — Passed/agreed to in Senate: Received in the Senate, considered, and agreed to without amendment by Unanimous Consent.(consideration: CR S3727)
 - 2008-05-01 — Received in the Senate, considered, and agreed to without amendment by Unanimous Consent. (consideration: CR S3727)
+- 2008-05-02 — Message on Senate action sent to the House.